veilchen-web/veilchen/docs/development.rst

 Developer Notes
 =================

-This document is intended for developers and package maintainers interested in the bottle development and release workflow.
+This document is intended for developers and package maintainers interested in the veilchen development and release workflow.
 If you want to contribute, you are just right!

 Get involved